 Foods to Eat With Care

-There are also some foods that can damage your braces if they aren’t eaten carefully, but you can still enjoy them.
+There are also some foods that can cause damage when you eat with braces if they aren’t eaten carefully, but you can still enjoy them.
 It’s important to cut these foods into small bite-size pieces or remove them from the bone before they are eaten.

 - Hard cookies.
 Try softening them by dipping them in milk first.